kika1s1/kika1s1/README.md

 - 👋 Hi, I’m Tamirat kebede
 - 👀 I’m interested in Web Development.
 - 🌱 I’m currently Webdeveloper  working as freelancer.
-- 💞️ I’m looking to collaborate with programmers all over the world who have a passion on Webdeveloper.
+- 💞️ I’m looking to collaborate with programmers all over the world who have a passion on Webdevelopment.
 - 📫 you can reach me out at tamiratkebede120@gmail.com

 <!---